Top 10 new computer user tips

 Finally, many computer mice also have side buttons also known as thumb buttons that can be programmed to do any number of features, including going back on a web page or opening a magnifier.

 Use included help files and the Internet

-Every program includes some type of online help that can often be accessed by pressing the F1 function key while in the program or through the file help menu.
+Every program has online help that is usually accessed by pressing the F1 function key while in the program or through the file help menu.
 If the included help does not answer your questions, searching the Internet or using online help services such as Computer Hope can answer those questions.

 Become familiar with and use shortcut keys